r2nw/r2nw/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm Rem, a passionate cybersecurity enthusiast specializing in Red Team operations and Penetration Testing.
+I'm Ren, a passionate cybersecurity enthusiast specializing in Red Team operations and Penetration Testing.
 With a keen interest in breaking (and securing) things, I'm constantly exploring new attack vectors and defense strategies.

 - 🎓 Studying Security at Ho Chi Minh City University of Technology
 - 🏆 Certified Pentest CBJS, Redteam CBJS